 How many ferments can you eat in one meal?

-Try a hearty Slavic vegan, gluten-free fermented flatbread made mostly from potatoes, served, especially in the fall and winter.
+Try a hearty Slavic vegan, a gluten-free fermented flatbread mostly made with potatoes and it is usually served, in the fall and winter when potatoes are at their best,

 My friend Paula and I shared brunch the other day during a workshop planning session.
-I brought over freshly made flatbreads–one thicker than the other.
+I brought over freshly made flatbreads, a miso dip with fermented mirin rice wine and grated fresh ginger to spread on the bread.
 She prepared a delicious omelette with lots of vegetables and mung bean sprouts served with fermented ginger pickles, wild fermented red cabbage, and fresh coriander.
-I made a miso dip with fermented mirin rice wine, ginger, and fermented Shiro miso to spread on the bread.
 What a feast!

 - 1 kg (2.2 lb) white potatoes